beerfactory/brewbox-doc/specifications.rst

 ##############

 Content :

-- the first part of this documentation describes the `context`_ in which BrewBox can help.
+* the first part of this documentation describes the `context`_ in which BrewBox can help.
-- second part addresses the description of the `functional requirements`_ BrewBox must meet.
+* second part addresses the description of the `functional requirements`_ BrewBox must meet.
-- last part describes `non-functional requirements`_ which must be satisfied by BrewBox in order to be implemented by any hobbyist having some time and a minimum of knwoledge in electronic and computing.
+* last part describes `non functional requirements`_ which must be satisfied by BrewBox in order to be implemented by any hobbyist having some time and a minimum of knwoledge in electronic and computing.

 .. note::